NeuroSolutions

 NeuroSolutions is a neural network development environment developed by NeuroDimension.
-It combines a modular, icon-based (component-based) network design interface with an implementation of advanced learning procedures, such as conjugate gradients, Levenberg-Marquardt and backpropagation through time.
-The software is used to design, train and deploy neural network (supervised learning and unsupervised learning) models to perform a wide variety of tasks such as data mining, classification, function approximation, multivariate regression and time-series prediction.
+It combines a modular, icon-based (component-based) network design interface with an implementation of advanced learning procedures, such as conjugate gradients, the Levenberg-Marquardt algorithm, and back-propagation through time.
+The software is used to design, train, and deploy artificial neural network (supervised learning and unsupervised learning) models to perform a wide variety of tasks such as data mining, classification, function approximation, multivariate regression and time-series prediction.

 Neural network construction wizards

 NeuroSolutions provides three separate wizards for automatically building neural network models:

 Data Manager

 The Data Manager module allows the user to import data from Microsoft Access, Microsoft Excel or text files and perform various preprocessing and data analysis operations.
 From the Data Manager, the user can load the data directly into a NeuroSolutions breadboard or use the data to create a new neural network.

 NeuralBuilder

 The NeuralBuilder centers the design specifications on the specific neural network architecture the user wishes to build.
 Some of the most common architectures include: